5 Understanding the Features

 • Visualizations can help you understand how your model is making predictions and which features are important.

-• Feature importance is very difficult to ascertain even in the simplest of models, but there are tools to help you understand how much each feature contributes to a prediction.
+• Feature importance is difficult to determine even in the simplest of model settings, but there are tools to help you understand how much each feature contributes to a prediction.

 5.1.1 Why this matters